Quantum-coherent mixtures of causal relations: Abstract

 \section{Abstract}

-Understanding the causal influences that hold among the parts of a system is critical both to explaining that system's natural behaviour and to controlling it through targeted interventions.
+Understanding the causal influences that hold among parts of a system is critical both to explaining that system's natural behaviour and to controlling it through targeted interventions.
 In a quantum world, understanding causal relations is equally important, but the set of possibilities is far richer.
-The two basic ways in which a pair of time-ordered quantum systems may be causally related are by a \emph{cause-effect} mechanism or by a \emph{common cause} acting on both.
-Here, we show that it is possible to have a \emph{coherent} mixture of these two possibilities.
-We realize such a nonclassical causal relation in a quantum optics experiment and derive a set of criteria for witnessing the coherence based on a quantum version of Berkson's paradox.
-The interplay of causality and quantum theory lies at the heart of challenging foundational puzzles, such as Bell's theorem and the search for quantum gravity, but could also provide a resource for novel quantum technologies.
+The two basic ways in which a pair of time-ordered quantum systems may be causally related are by a {cause-effect} mechanism or by a {common cause} acting on both.
+Here, we show a {coherent} mixture of these two possibilities.
+We realize this nonclassical causal relation in a quantum optics experiment and derive a set of criteria for witnessing the coherence based on a quantum version of Berkson's effect, whereby two independent causes can become correlated upon observation of their common effect.
+The interplay of causality and quantum theory lies at the heart of challenging foundational puzzles, including Bell's theorem and the search for quantum gravity.